-Climate change has the potential to add new stressors to salmon habitat or aggravate existing conditions and so serves as an overarching goal in this strategy.
-In 2016 NPCLE determined to add this subject as an overlay to all goals, and to the scoring process.
-WRIA 20's location and lack of major urban development are shielding it from the most rapid changes, such as those presently experienced on the west coast of Alaska; however, change is happening, and indicators can differ even among the respective watersheds of the WRIA.
-These may include, but are not limited to, new or increased invasive weed presence, extremes in seasonal stream discharge and temperature, or ocean chemistry in the nearshore.
+Climate change has the potential to add new stressors to salmon habitat or aggravate existing conditions and so serves as an overarching theme in this strategy.
+In the 2016 edition of the NPCLE annual strategy, climate change influences were added as an overlay to all goals, and to the scoring process.
+WRIA 20's location and lack of major urban development are shielding it from the most rapid changes, such as those presently experienced in the arctic; however change is happening, and indicators of these shifting variables can differ even among the respective watersheds of the WRIA.
+These may include, but are not limited to, new or increased invasive species presence, extremes in seasonal stream discharge and temperature, or ocean chemistry in the nearshore.
 Project sponsors are encouraged to take climate change into consideration wherever applicable or possible.